-3.5.1 Large Single Crystal tool (N-TF-LSC)
+3.5.1 Large single crystal tool (N-TF-LSC)

-The main function of the Large Single Crystal (LSC) tool is to automatically create a regular grid of points inside large apatite crystals, such as the Durango age standard (Fig. 5).
-These points represent digital, non-overlapping fragments of the grain, i.e. samples from the entire extent of the grain.
-The tool automatically defines the bounding box of the crystal, into which a regular grid is created according to the operator's pre-set specifications.
+The main function of the large single crystal (LSC) tool is to automatically create a regular grid of points inside large apatite crystals, such as the Durango age standard (Fig. 5).
+These points represent digital non-overlapping fragments of the grain, i.e. samples from the entire extent of the grain.
+The tool automatically defines the bounding box of the crystal based on the extent of the darker pixels defining its rim.
+A regular grid is then created within the bounding box according to the operator's preset specifications.
 A warning is prompted if these specifications would produce overlap.
 The automatic inspection verifies whether the generated points are either crystal, epoxy or contain large cracks.
 Only clear crystal points are retained for imaging and their coordinates exported.
 Both setting the bounding box and inspection can be performed manually as well.
-The tool can both be used for the standard zeta calibration (Hurford, 1990; Hurford and Green, 1983) and for the absolute calibration (Jonckheere, 2003).
-As an indication, our prototype system had a run of 55 minutes for a Durango scan, including set-up, automated crystal detection, grid generation (148 points), point-by-point-inspection and imaging (EPI + DIA z-stack).
-Using recoordination, a next scan of the same crystal does not require a new crystal detection, point generation or point inspection.
+The tool can be used for both the standard zeta calibration (Hurford, 1990; Hurford and Green, 1983) and for the absolute calibration (Jonckheere, 2003).
+As an indication, our prototype system had a run of 55 min for a Durango scan, including set-up, automated crystal detection, grid generation (148 points), pointby-point-inspection and imaging (EPI + DIA z stack).
+Using recoordination, a second scan of the same crystal does not require a new crystal detection, point generation or point inspection.
 Processing and image storage speed is also dependent on the attached computer.